Ficool

 Fuck!
 It just came out my nose.

-I look forward pitifully, eyes straining in the blinding dark, searching for some semblance of salvation.
+I look forward pitifully, my eyes straining in the blinding dark.

 Did it just get hotter?